e271828e/Flight.jl/prototypes/kernel/NOTES.md

 `≤` a `to_boundary` truncation would sweep every record past the cut into the last replayed frame, which is a different trajectory.

-Four places the prototype runs ahead of §11.5/§12.7's letter, collected here for the spec pass: the `frames` field on the trace, which the spec's "header plus batches" does not name and which replay needs as its budget; the **only-growing** schema list, where §11.5 says "the run's frozen surface partition" and a trajectory spanning roster changes cannot have one;
+Four places the prototype ran ahead of §11.5/§12.7's letter went back to the spec as D-217, docs-commit-first: the `frames` field on the trace, which "header plus batches" did not name and which replay needs as its budget; the **only-growing** schema list, where §11.5 said "the run's frozen surface partition" and a trajectory spanning roster changes cannot have one;
-`ReplayUnknownFace`'s `face::Union{Symbol,Int}`, the bare position where no schema resolves it against Appendix C's "face name"; and the header's `t_end`/`stop_on` pair being the *constructor's*, since `init!` predates `run!`'s per-run overrides and §11.5 says only "the effective pair".
+`ReplayUnknownFace`'s `face::Union{Symbol,Int}`, the bare position where no schema resolves it; and the header's `t_end`/`stop_on` pair being the *constructor's*.
+The last one exposed a contradiction rather than a gap: §11.5 captured "the effective pair" at `init!`, while §13.5 binds a `run!` override after `init!`, for that run only.
+D-217 settles it the way the prototype had
+it: the header records what `init!` knows, and a run's effective bound is reported by its termination record when it fires.
+The frame-ordinal check and the two header kinds' `collected` policy went with them.

 ## The properties the tests pin down